Cube Escape

-Cube Escape is a series of surrealistic escape the room games developed by Dutch indie game developers Rusty Lake.
-The games largely focus on the life and death of Laura Vanderboom, who serves as the protagonist for the first two entries, Seasons and The Lake.
-Other games in the series feature different protagonists, such as Vincent Van Gogh, a parrot, and a detective, Dale Vandermeer, who is investigating Laura's death.
+Cube Escape and Rusty Lake are a series of surrealistic escape room or point and click puzzle video games developed by Dutch indie game developers Rusty Lake.
+Cube Escape games largely focus on the life and death of Laura Vanderboom, who serves as the protagonist for the first two entries, Seasons and The Lake.
+Other games in the series feature different protagonists, such as Vincent Van Gogh, a parrot named Harvey, and a detective, Dale Vandermeer, who is investigating Laura's death.

-The series, along with the overall Rusty Lake series, is heavily inspired by Twin Peaks.
-As of June 2021, there have been eleven mainline games released in the series, the tenth being complemented by a limited edition of the Cube Escape: Paradox comic book, illustrated by Lau Kwong Shing.
+Rusty Lake series, set in the same universe as Cube Escape, tells about the earlier events, such as the story of Eilander and Vanderboom families.
+Both series share similar setting and atmosphere, and are heavily inspired by Twin Peaks.
+As of June 2021, there have been ten mainline games released in the series, the tenth being complemented by a limited edition of the Cube Escape: Paradox comic book, illustrated by Lau Kwong Shing.
 In addition, Cube Escape Collection, a collection of the first nine Cube Escape games, was released on Steam in October 2020 in advance of the deprecation of Adobe Flash.
-The eleventh entry, The Mr. Rabbit Magic Show, was released in 2025.

-A prequel series following Laura Vanderboom's ancestry includes three paid games: Rusty Lake: Hotel, Roots and Paradise.
-In the same universe, but considered singular games, Rusty Lake has released both The White Door and Samsara Room.
+Rusty Lake series that tells about Laura Vanderboom's ancestry includes four paid games: Rusty Lake Hotel, Roots, Paradise and Servant of the Lake.
+In the same universe, but considered singular games, Rusty Lake has released both The White Door and Samsara Room - a remake of an older game published by Rusty Lake in 2016.
 Additionally added to the series on November 2, 2022 was The Past Within, which is a two-player game, the first Rusty Lake has made of this type.
-The game revolves around solving the mystery of Albert Vanderboom by communicating between the past and future, and fulfilling his legacy.